tambetvali/SpiBody/tradition/somaticmeditation.md

 We find this book of Traditional Method of a Buddhist: remember I am a Buddhist, and my Taoist method might presume advancements in forms of Buddhist meditation.

+This is a good guided meditation for Somatic Methods: **A Breath of Release ｜ Somatic Meditation ｜ Guided #Breathwork Meditation** - for me the visualizations are very important.

 # The Book

 Easy introduction: **Safely Connect with your Body Somatic Meditation ｜ Mindful Movement** (a video)